GAMS-dev/gamspy/docs/user/whatisgamspy.rst

 Especially for large models with many variables and equations, a model instance becomes large, machine making it complex and harder to manage.
-Therefore, GAMSPy leverages the idea of a standalone, data independent, and indexed representation of a mathematical model which is very close to the original algebraic formulation.
+Therefore, GAMSPy leverages the idea of a standalone, data independent, and indexed representation of a mathematical model which is very close to the original mathematical algebraic formulation.

 Sparsity